234th Rifle Division: Operation Bagration

 In the buildup to the summer offensive against Army Group Center the 47th Army continued redeploying, moving to 1st Belorussian Front in April.
 At the start of the offensive on June 22/23 the 77th Corps contained the 132nd, 143rd, 185th and 234th Divisions and 47th Army was one of five Armies on the western flank of the Front, south of the Pripyat Marshes in the area of Kovel, and so played no role in the initial stages of the offensive.

 The west wing Armies joined the offensive at 0530 hours on July 18, following a 30-minute artillery preparation.
 By this time the 234th had been reassigned to the 125th Rifle Corps, still in 47th Army.
 The Corps had sent one rifle battalion as a forward detachment and this helped to confirm that the German forces had already begun to fall back on their next defensive line.
 A further preparation was therefore changed to a rolling barrage to support the infantry advance.
 The main defensive zone, and part of the second, was broken through on the end of the day.
-The next day the 47th Army gained as much as 25km through the difficult marsh terrain.
+The next day the 47th Army gained as much as 25 km through the difficult marsh terrain.
 On July 20 the 2nd Guards Cavalry Corps entered the breach created by 47th Army and reached the Western Bug River by 1030 hours, forcing a crossing as early as 1600.
 By the end of the day the Army was fighting along a line from Zalesie to Grabowo to Zabuzhye.